fieldaware/optimoroute/README.md

 ---

 **Note**: This is not yet intended for production usage.
-It is currently in Pre-Alpha development status.
+It is currently in Alpha development status.
 Use at your own risk.

 ---